 * FTSE MIB and IBEX outperform

-* Investors still expect de-escalation to Ukraine tensions
+* Investors still expect de-escalation of Ukraine tensions

 * Adidas warns of hit from Russian rouble and EM currencies